chrisnatali/dotfiles/README.md

 Any unit files in systemd-units can be enabled by copying them to the `/etc/systemd/system` dir and enabling they via `sudo systemctl enable /etc/systemd/system/<unit-file>`

 Check these unit-files for dependencies that may not be referenced in the `pkgs` files (e.g. `slock` is reference in the lock-service unit file)

+Also, the "cjn" in `lock@cjn.service` would need to be replaced with your username.

 ### Suspend/Hibernate